Richmond Sound Design - Audio Engine & Show Control - News Page

 SoundMan-Server Project Updates

-• Celebrating over 2952750 virtual SoundMan-Server channels installed.
-Some SoundMan-Server projects include:
+• Celebrating over 3 million virtual SoundMan-Server channels installed.
+Some selected SoundMan-Server projects between 2006 and 2023 (only) include:

 • 7th Sense Design Ltd